Search Console: Looker Studio template to run a full analysis

 Calculated fields added to Search Console as a data source

 To help with the analysis by focusing both on group of pages and type of keywords, I have created two calculated fields.
-Data Studio gives you the ability to do so by adding a new field on top of the existing data pulled from Search Console (or any other data source actually).
+Looker Studio gives you the ability to do so by adding a new field on top of the existing data pulled from Search Console (or any other data source actually).
 In below examples, I use the CASE scenario with the REGEXP_CONTAINS: you have the ability to update all of that and to use other operators if best suited.

 Group keywords by number of words